Grovelands Park: Planned development

 In 2013 Enfield Council revealed several concepts to improve the park, including refurbishing existing sports facilities, opening up disused land owned by Thames Water, and the provision of a new primary school.

 Enfield Council reassured residents that the park they currently have access to will not be built on or reduced in size.
 The council has stated that: "Options include locating the new school in the area near to existing tennis courts whilst restoring and extending the existing tennis provision which may involve an artificial turfed surface."

 Flora and fauna

 The terrapins in the lake were believed to be the descendants of discarded pets that were able to survive and breed.
 Feral terrapins are a recurring problem in many London waterways.

+Recreation

+The park is home to a Parkrun.